maths/stack-web/website_files/CaseStudies/2022/HonoursComplexVariables.md

 ## Context

-Honours Complex Variables is a 20 credit, level 10 course at the University of Edinburgh, typically taken by around 250 students, mostly in Year 3.
+Complex analysis is a classical branch of pure mathematics, and one of the high points of human intellectual achievement.
+The University of Edinburgh complex analysis course, _Honours Complex Variables_, is typically taken by around 250 students annually, mostly in Year 3 of Mathematics BSc/MMath degrees.
 The course covers the following topics:

 * holomorphic functions, the Cauchy-Riemann equations, and multivalued functions;
 * conformal maps, the extended complex plane, Riemann sphere, and Möbius transformations;